Material Safety Data Sheet

 Florists use green Oasis floral foam to model arrangements and allow flowers to soak and drink water.
 In short, floral foams can be almost every floral arrangement you buy or send.

 Floral foam is basically a plastic.
 Being a plastic, floral foam is not exactly perfect for you and the environment.
-I suppose we have not developed a biodegradable foam as yet.
+Biodegradable floral foam has started to emerge on the market recently but has not been embraced on a large scale yet.
 This makes it hard because flower arranging would not be the same without such a product.
 You could go back to the old days of floristry and use hay, chicken wire, curled branches, and balls of wire.
 These take a great deal of time to prepare.
 Unfortunately time is money these days.

 I always wonder why florists do not avoid plastics like foam but also understand that for commercial reasons, they have no choice.

 Floral foam is an open cell plastic.
 It is a green fine-celled thermoset phenolic plastic foam.

 It contains formaldehyde, carbon black, proprietary acid catalysts, proprietary sulfactant and barium sulphate.